 Our Departments of Cardiology and Cardio-Thoracic Surgery care for around 7,000 patients per year.
 Many of our patients can’t afford to pay for their operations, and our Person-to-Person fund helps meet the cost.

-• Sharp chest pain toward the
+• Sharp chest pain or a heavy feeling toward the

 • Dizziness, sweating, breathless or fainting.